MarcWeber/haxe-dbtool/README.md

 Usually you want to tweak the update step before running it.
 Eg you can add additionaly HaXe code for whatever reason.

+ATTENTION: The syntax changed slightly.
+See comments top of DBTool.hx - and read source :)

 == RUN TEST SUITE ==

 Create a file with these contents: